Prices range from £1,391 to £4,990 across all listings

 Expensive

 Are you thinking of purchasing a used small car?
-The Suzuki Alto is a solid choice.
-AutoUncle has 160 used Suzuki Altos for sale in the UK, each one sourced from an online marketplace or dealership website.
+Look no further than the Suzuki Alto - an excellent choice!
+There are 168 used Suzuki Altos currently available on AutoUncle, each one gathered from an online marketplace or dealership website.

-The following equipment variants are the most populare ones for the Suzuki Alto:
+The most popular equipment variants for the Suzuki Alto are:

-For short trips, range is rarely a limitation, so electric, plug-in hybrid or petrol can be fine.
-For longer daily journeys, consider an electric car, especially if you have the option to charge at home or at work.
+If your trips are mostly short, electric, plug-in hybrid or petrol may make the most sense.
+For daily long-distance driving, the electric car is often ideal - especially with a charger at home or at work.
 If you have a daily commute over longer distances, a modern electric car can be a great choice - especially if you have access to charging at home or at work.
-Diesel cars can still make sense if you drive very far and don't have access to charging.
-Keep in mind that certain countries have bans on high-emission diesel engines entering their cities.
+For very long daily driving without charging options, a diesel car can still be relevant.
+Remember that in some places, high-emission diesel engines are not allowed in urban areas.

 Several vehicles that are similar to the Suzuki Alto are available.

-Still searching for the ideal electric vehicle?
-Explore our entire selection of electric cars here.
+Still struggling to find an electric car that fits your taste?
+Review our entire selection of electric cars here.